TigranDanielyan/engs-2020---undefined/README.md

 5.2.1) this feature allows for teachers to find free slots in week for the events.

-5.2.2) this feature is date suggestion system which finds suggests alternatives if the date is already taken.
+5.2.2) this feature is date suggestion system which suggests alternatives if the date is already taken. if not it takes the date.

 5.2.3) this feature allows students thanks to poll partrly baild the date of the time of the exame if high enough number is reached.(not added)